-Suddenly, the forest starts to sound like frying bacon.
-It’s rain hammering the leaves.
-There is still no sign of the mysterious monkey that brought the scientists here.
-They turn to go.
-Then, a sneeze comes from the branches above.
-Then another.
-A snub‑nosed monkey with upturned nostrils sneezes.
-It snorts as the rain drips into its nose.
-A new species has been discovered!
+Then, a sneeze comes from above.
+A snub‑nosed monkey snorts as rain drips into its nose.
+A new species has just been discovered!

-Lots of living things live their lives without ever being noticed by humans.
+Lots of living things live on this planet without being noticed by humans.
 Trees, plants, insects, even whales can go unnoticed for centuries!
-Some of these new species, like the snub‑nosed monkey, live in places that are hard to get to.
+Some of these new species live in far‑off places.
 Others can be found closer by.

 There’s a lot of biodiversity on Earth.
-Countless species of living things are on our planet.
-Millions have been put into classifications.
-Many more have yet to be discovered.
+Many species of living things are collected and studied.
+Then they are put into classification.

 Scientists think there may be as many as 10 million species on Earth.
 So far, we’ve only identified about 1.3 million.